 One of the best things about holiday shopping from home is scoring a great deal without even putting on pants.
 However, not everything on the internet is the cat’s pajamas, especially when it’s “95% off!”
 When a price looks too good to be true, it probably is.
-So whether it’s a gift for yourself or someone else, before you buy that ultra-fuzzy wearable whatever, read our tips for cyber shopping securely this holiday season.
+So whether it’s a gift for yourself or someone else, before you buy that ultra-fuzzy wearable whatever, read our tips for holiday shopping securely this holiday season.

 Shop trusted sites only.
 This is important for both apps and websites.
 Only download apps from official app stores such as the Apple App Store or the Google Play Store.
 For websites, always type the URL into the address bar so you know for certain that you are on the official page.
 Note that almost all official sites will use ‘https’ in the address bar to ensure an encrypted connection between the retailer and shopper.
 Use only trusted sellers and manufacturers.
 When using auction sites like eBay, always check the seller rating.
 Also, be sure to study their return policy before checking out.

 Examine every deal-themed email in your inbox with a suspicious eye.
 Never click on links in an email because they could be a phishing scam.
 Instead, if you see something in an email that looks enticing, type the online store’s URL into a web browser yourself.

 While you’re hunting through site after site, making purchase after purchase, you’ll be peppered with requests to start new accounts and save your credit card information.
 We strongly suggest you deny these requests, particularly during holiday shopping.
 Share, save, and store as little personal information as possible on the internet, always, not just during the most popular shopping season.